usbong/newsletters/notes/LessonsLearned/dailyTribune.md

 Google, largest privacy case with 40 US states

-> over accusations that the search engine giant misled users into believing location tracking ontheir devices had been switched off
+> over accusations that the search engine giant misled users into believing location tracking on their devices had been switched off

 --> recorded movements and used information for advertisers<br/>
 --> targetted customers